 Skip to main content

 7.3.2.
-Imputation of real estate income (properties at the disposal of their owners)
+Allocation of real estate income (properties available to their owners)

-The owners of real estate or the holders of real rights of use or enjoyment that fall on them must allocate real estate income when the following circumstances occur:
+Owners of real estate or holders of real rights of use or enjoyment that fall on the same, must impute real estate income when the following circumstances occur:

-1. That they are considered real estate of an urban nature in accordance with article 7 of the consolidated text of the Real Estate Cadastre Law or that they are rural properties with constructions that are not essential for the development of agricultural, livestock or forestry operations.
+1. That they are considered urban real estate in accordance with article 7 of the consolidated text of the Real Estate Cadastre Law or that they are rural properties with constructions that are not essential for the development of agricultural, livestock or forestry operations.

-2. That they are not involved in economic activities
+2. That are not affected by economic activities

-3. That the properties do not generate capital returns; That is to say, they are not leased nor have any other transfer of use by price occurred.
+3. That the properties do not generate capital returns; That is to say, they are not leased nor have there been any other transfer of use for a fee.

-However, the imputation for the following properties is not applicable:
+However, the following properties are not subject to charges:

 • The main home.